OLED: Inverted OLED

+Quantum Dot OLED

+This type of OLED will allow the color emitted from the diode to be enhanced by adding crystals (or quantum dots) to change the wavelength of the light being emitted by a diode.
+The light emitted by the OLED will emit blue light and the color is changed by placing crystals red shifting the wavelength of the light to emit colors closer to green and red.
+Typical OLED screens will be emitting white light, which will change the quality of the color being viewed.

+Manufacturing process

+OLED displays are made in a similar way to LCDs, including manufacturing of several displays on a mother substrate that is later thinned and cut into several displays.
+Substrates for OLED displays come in the same sizes as those used for manufacturing LCDs.
+For OLED manufacture, after the formation of TFTs (for active matrix displays), addressable grids (for passive matrix displays), or indium tin oxide (ITO) segments (for segment displays), the display is coated with hole injection, transport and blocking layers, as well with electroluminescent material after the first two layers, after which ITO or metal may be applied again as a cathode.
+Later, the entire stack of materials is encapsulated.
+The TFT layer, addressable grid, or ITO segments serve as or are connected to the anode, which may be made of ITO or metal.
+OLEDs can be made flexible and transparent, with transparent displays being used in smartphones with optical fingerprint scanners and flexible displays being used in foldable smartphones.
+A circular polarizer is often laminated into the OLED panel, to improve black levels and thus contrast ratios in brightly lit rooms by reducing light reflections from the room lighting.
+However, QD-OLEDs may not use polarizers.

 Color patterning technologies

 Shadow mask patterning method

 The most commonly used patterning method for organic light-emitting displays is shadow masking during film deposition, also called the "RGB side-by-side" method or "RGB pixelation" method.
 Metal sheets with multiple apertures made of low thermal expansion material, such as nickel alloy, are placed between the heated evaporation source and substrate, so that the organic or inorganic material from the evaporation source is masked off, or blocked by the sheet from reaching the substrate in most locations, so the materials are deposited only on the desired locations on the substrate, and the rest is deposited and remains on the sheet.
 Almost all small OLED displays for smartphones have been manufactured using this method.

-Fine metal masks (FMMs) made by photochemical machining, reminiscent of old CRT shadow masks, are used in this process.
+Fine metal masks (FMMs) made by photochemical machining with Invar, reminiscent of old CRT shadow masks, are used in this process.
 The dot density of the mask will determine the pixel density of the finished display.
-Fine Hybrid Masks (FHMs) are lighter than FFMs, reducing bending caused by the mask's own weight, and are made using an electroforming process.
+Fine Hybrid Masks (FHMs) are lighter than FMMs, reducing bending caused by the mask's own weight, and are made using an electroforming process.